eoncarlyle/learning-rust/Chapter4.md

 A: The race condition where multiple consumers can simultaneously see favorable conditions and proceed.
 Without synchronization, when agent puts down tobacco + paper, both the lighter-holder AND paper-holder might see their conditions as true and both try to proceed.
 Q: What's the key mechanism that makes both solutions work?
 A: Mutual exclusion around the "check conditions and act" sequence.
 Whether it's pusher threads using mutex.wait() before checking isPaper/isMatch, or my consumers using a mutex around the c1 && c2 check - only one thread can evaluate and consume the ingredient state at a time.

+"This is an example of a pattern we will see several times, which I call a scoreboard.
+The variables numPaper, numTobacco and numMatch keep track of the state of the system.
+As each thread files through the mutex, it checks the state as if looking at the scoreboard, and reacts accordingly."